toa-io/toa/libraries/comq/readme.md

 Channel segregation addresses the potential issue of a prefetch deadlock[^1], which may take place when using a single channel or channel pool.

-[^1]: the maximum number of messages has been consumed while handlers of those messages have sent requests and are expecting replies.
+[^1]: The maximum number of messages has been consumed while handlers of those messages have sent requests and are expecting replies.

 ### Exchanges and Queues